Bpazy/qbt-cli/README.md

   -l, --limit <LIMIT>        Limit the number of torrents returned -o, --offset <OFFSET>      Set offset (if less than 0, offset from end)
       --hashes <HASHES>      Filter by hashes.
 Can contain multiple hashes separated by |
+      --age <AGE>            Filter by age.
+Number + 'd' for days, 'h' for hours.
+Prefix with "<" for newer than, ">" (or no prefix) for older than.
+Examples: "7d", "<16h"
   -h, --help                 Print help information
 ```